gaigutherz/Akkademia/README.md

 Our python package "akkadian" will enable you to use Akkademia on your local machine.

 ### Prerequisites
 You will need a Python 3.7.x installed.
+Our package currently does not work with other versions of python.
 You can follow the installation instructions [here](<https://realpython.com/installing-python/>) or go straight ahead to [python's downloads page](<https://www.python.org/downloads/>) and pick an appropriate version.

 Mac comes preinstalled with python 2.7, which may remain the default python version even after installing 3.7.x.
 To check, type ``python --version`` into terminal.
 If the running version is python 2.7, the simplest short-term solution is to type ``python3`` or ``pip3`` in Terminal throughout instead of ``python`` and ``pip`` as in the instructions below.